My name is Jaime

-Just your every day technical writer with a laser engineering degree transplanted from Boston to San Diego dreaming about dinner.
-I used to be a laser engineer in San Jose, but we moved to San Diego and I got a job as a technical writer because lasers are far less interesting than the movies would have you believe.
+Just your every day software integration engineer with a laser engineering degree transplanted from Boston to San Diego dreaming about dinner.
+I used to be a laser engineer in San Jose, but we moved to San Diego and I got a job as a technical writer because lasers are far less interesting than the movies would have you believe, and then left that nonsense behind and became a software integration engineer.
 I am a Cancer with a Gemini moon, whatever that means, and I am definitely a Ravenclaw, though I'm becoming more of a Hufflepuff as I get older.
 I can say "Where is my pizza?" in 52 languages.
 My favorite thing to eat is the biggest thing on the menu.
-My favorite emoji is the one where the face is laughing but also sweating because shim is embarrassed.
+My favorite emoji is the one where the face is laughing but also sweating because it is embarrassed.
 In my spare time, I try and fail at teaching myself Chinese or come up with new pizza topping combinations.
 But this isn't a dating profile, so here's some history:

 I fell in love with food at a young age eating my grandma's sauce and pasta and cookies.
 My middle years were all school and no fun, but in college, I met a girl I liked and decided that I needed to learn how to cook.
 Why cooking?
 Probably because it was the cheapest way for me to show someone I cared about them - Make them a nice dinner and give them a nice relaxing evening amid the constant stress of college life and away from the bitter chill of upstate New York winters.
 I quickly developed a strong attachment to the girl as well as the kitchen.
 Obviously meals have always filled me with a profound sense of comfort, but I soon began getting excited about individual ingredients as well.
 Herbs raw from a garden, freshly butchered meat, sun ripened tomatoes.
 And then there is the process.
 Watching a curd thicken, stirring fresh greens into a soup, smelling garlic as it is added to hot oil, setting fire to an alcoholic reduction like a friggin' pro, simmering a sauce for hours; it was all so alluring.
 Eventually, I married the girl and we bought a house with a proper kitchen.
 Now, I spend my days tasting as I go and giving the finished product (after taking about a thousand pictures of it, obviously) to my wife or our friends under the California sun.